What is a Conventional 97 Loan Program?

 Can I get a conforming jumbo loan with 3% down?

-No. At this time, high balance, AKA conforming jumbo loans – those that are over $424,100 – are not eligible.
+No. There are loan limits for this program.
+At this time, high balance, also known as conforming jumbo loans – those that are over $548,250 – are not eligible.

 I’m already approved putting 5% down, but I’d like to make a 3% down payment instead.
 Can I do that?